Love Poems About Horseplay or Horseplay Love Poems

 invite clown acts, at least horseplay.

-When boys and girls fail to meet your eye,
+When pupils fail to meet your eye,

 Are they asleep? or did they die?